taekjunkim/OnlineCourses/DataScienceCareerGuide/Opportunities_DataScience.md

   - Build AI models by applying algorithms to data
   - Use models to automate data manipulaiton tasks and predicts future results
   - Answer business questions
+  - Require knowledge of mathematics and statistics, and understanding of programming languages, databases, and building data models